kch/dominion/README.markdown

 We're basically interested in two particulars:

-• The de facto TLD: this is the part of the domain a NIC would be responsible for.
+* _The de facto TLD_: this is the part of the domain a NIC would be responsible for.
 It may be an honest-to-god TLD, or a ccTLD, and more importantly, a ccSLD.

-• The base domain.
-That is the domain that is registered with the NIC, clear of any subdomains.
+* _The base domain_: That is the domain that is registered with the NIC, clear of any subdomains.

 To resolve this we rely on the Mozilla Foundation's Public Suffix List, which can